 When seeking fair compensation from powerful opponents such as oil companies, chemical plants, and city officials, it is easy to feel overwhelmed and made to feel like you are a public nuisance when all you want is a path to rightful compensation.
 The right attorney by your side can make a difference and significantly improve your chances of being protected by a successful lawsuit.
 Furthermore, the temptation to go at it alone might be there, but the penalties over the risk of losing the suit due to failure to investigate cannot be understated.

 At Ehline Law Firm, we led many previous clients who walked away happy after achieving famous victories in and out of court.
-After a free case review, we guarantee success with our no-win, no-fee policy to show how confident we are in our abilities to represent you.
+After a free case review, we guarantee success with our no-win, no-fee policy to show how confident we are in representing you.
 If you or your loved one has been injured and you feel that Torrance Refinery owes you some compensation, discuss the matter confidentially by dialing (213) 596-9642.

 Michael Ehline